WCRP-CMIP/cmip7-guidance/docs/CMIP7/Experiment_set_up_and_Forcings/piclim-histaer.md

 The fixed forcings are: aerosol optical properties, greenhouse gas concentrations, land use, nitrogen deposition, ozone, population density, sea-surface temperature forcing, solar and stratospheric aerosol forcing.
 The transient forcings are: anthropogenic emissions and biomass burning emissions.
-The species to perturb are SO2, BC, OC, NOx, NH3, VOC and CO.
+The species to perturb are SO2, BC, OC, NH3.

 ### Data